bdeployteam/bdeploy/doc/retypeuser/experts/proxy.md

 # Endpoint Proxying

-**BDeploy** supports proxying (tunnelling) to application endpoints as defined in the [app-info.yaml](/power/product/#app-infoyaml).
+**BDeploy** supports proxying (tunneling) to application endpoints as defined in the [app-info.yaml](/power/product/#app-infoyaml).

-The application hosting the endpoint to call can be hosted on any node in the system.
+The application hosting the endpoint to call can be hosted on any node within the system.
 As long as this node is attached to a master you can reach (directly in `STANDALONE` or `MANAGED` mode, or indirectly in `CENTRAL` mode), you can tunnel there using **BDeploy**.

-You will need these information to be able to call an Endpoint of a remote application through the **BDeploy** public API:
+You will need these informations to be able to call an Endpoint of a remote application through the **BDeploy** public API:

 - A **BDeploy** _slim_ token to be supplied for an authorization header in the form of `X-BDeploy-Authorization: Bearer <TOKEN>`.
 You can obtain this token from the Web UI for the logged in user.
 - The `id` of the instance group hosting the application you want to tunnel to.
 - The `id` of the instance hosting the application you want to tunnel to.
-You can see this id for instance from the browsers URL when on the instance overview page for the instance in question.
+You can see this id for instance from the browser's URL when on the instance overview page for the instance in question.
 - The `id` of the applications endpoint as defined in the [app-info.yaml](/power/product/#app-infoyaml).
 - The `id` of the application which hosts the endpoint identified by the endpoint `id` above.